betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 - Plantbeta informs Planters on the
 - Increased CognitiveEase leads to feelings of effortlessness.
 - Fluid movement through the Environment.
-- Reduces the distance travelled by planters by using efficient Routing.
+- Reduces the distance travelled by Planters by using efficient Routing.

 ---